RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 2.md

 B	is	incorrect	because	the	RPO	and	RTO	are	the	key	metrics	and considerations	of	a	BCDR	test.
 D	is	incorrect	because	the	RPO	and	RTO	are	the	key	metrics	and considerations	of	a	BCDR	test.

-### Question # 21 - Which	of	the	following	options	would	be	possible,	in	conjunction	with	aUSB	drive,	to	fulfill	an	application’s	multifactor	authentication requirements?
+### [important] Question # 21 - Which	of	the	following	options	would	be	possible,	in	conjunction	with	a USB	drive,	to	fulfill	an	application’s	multifactor	authentication requirements?
 A.		RFID	chip	card
 B.	Password
 C.	RSA	token